 - stale air or strange smells

-4. Create a primary focal point, as well as several secondary points/areas for exploration.
+Create a primary focal point, as well as several secondary points/areas for exploration.
 This has to be very clear from the moment the customer steps into the store.
 You want to avoid the overwhelmed feeling of "too much staff" with no breathing room.
 On a feng shui energy level, this can create a feeling of a very loud, uninterrupted noise; nobody is attracted to that.
 Music is created by the silence in between the sound.

-6. Have the name of your store in a high and well-lit place.
+Have the name of your store in a high and well-lit place.
 If you want to build a loyal customer base, your name has to be known to your customers.
 Being inside a store and not knowing where you are (hmmm, who on earth am I buying from?) is a bad feng shui retail experience.

-- several levels of lighting
+- Have several levels of lighting

-- good music
+- Provide good music

-- vibrant scents
+- Use vibrant scents

-- slightly rearrange or change your displays regularly.
+- Rearrange or change your displays regularly

 Spread out the beautiful items, or pair them in unexpected ways.
 In other words, jazz up the store!